-Don’t place them outdoor or in refrigerator to be attacked by insects and rot, respectively.
+Don’t place them outdoor or in the refrigerator to be attacked by insects and rot, respectively.

-As, butternut squash with firm rind is picked for best storing so, do not place them in refrigerator if you want to store for months (you can store for upto 5-6 months).
+As butternut squash with firm rind is picked for best storing so, do not place them in the refrigerator if you want to store for months (you can store for up to 5-6 months).

-By placing in refrigerator, they will absorb moisture and loose toughness as a result there will be more chances of rot.
+By placing in the refrigerator, they will absorb moisture and lose toughness as a result there will be more chances of rot.

-A dry room or basement are best to store squash.
+A dry room or basement is best to store squash.

 2. Store Cut Squash

-If you want to store squash in cuttings, you can place it in refrigerator by cutting in small to medium sized pieces.
+If you want to store squash in cuttings, you can place it in the refrigerator by cutting it into small to medium-sized pieces.

-Just peel off tough skin with peeler, you can also cut it from center for ease.
+Just peel off tough skin with a peeler, you can also cut it from the center for ease.
 Remove inner side seeds with a spoon or scratch with a knife.

-Cut it in required size or for the purpose you want to store.
+Cut it in the required size or for the purpose you want to store.

-If you want to roast later on, cut in cubes, or for noodles use spiralizer to shred.
+If you want to roast, later on, cut in cubes, or for noodles use a spiralizer to shred.

 Curing Butternut Squash

-Curing is the simple procedure done with some fruits and vegetable to maximize their taste and to enhance their shelf life.
+Curing is the simple procedure done with some fruits and vegetables to maximize their taste and to enhance their shelf life.

 Most of the time harvested butternut squash also need curing for best peak flavor and sweetness.

-To cure butternut squash, you simply have to place them in sunny corner of your yard and place for almost a week.
+To cure butternut squash, you simply have to place them in a sunny corner of your yard and place them for almost a week.

-It will not only enhance their taste but also thicken skin for prolonged storage.
+It will not only enhance their taste but also thicken their skin for prolonged storage.

 By placing in a warmer place for some time also removes water that helps to store for a longer time period.